alexfernandez/alexfernandez.github.io/2025/on-art.md

 Other forms of art may not rely on empathy and therefore not be so immediate, but they have in common that they stir something inside us.

-## Transmitted Feelings
+## Transmitted Emotions

-Feelings do not need to be profound.
+Feelings transmitted by art do not need to be profound.
 Works that depict still life or daily routines can be awesome, and sometimes they may just be aesthetically pleasing, which is certainly a feeling that we share when contemplating them.